For the Dough

 Making of the Dough

-Pour warm water in a bowl, stir in yeast, oil, sugar and salt.
+Pour warm water into a bowl, stir in yeast, oil, sugar, and salt.
 Add half of the flour and blend it in.
 Set the mixture aside in a warm place for 10 minutes.

 Put remaining flour on a flat surface and form a well and place the mixture in it.
 Start to blend the flour from the inside of the well, and keep incorporating the flour.
-Add a little more water, if it becomes too dry.
-Mixture should be soft and very malleable.
-Should it became too watery add more flour.
+Add a little more water if it becomes too dry.
+The mixture should be soft and very malleable.
+Should it become too watery, add more flour.

 Using your hands, bring all the flour together to form a ball.
-Fold and press with the palm of your hands; if dough is sticky, add some more flour.
-When dough forms a single mass set aside.
-Clean your hands, the working surface and discard scrapes.
+Fold and press with the palm of your hands; if the dough is sticky, add some more flour when the dough forms a single mass set aside.
+Clean your hands, the working surface, and discard scraps.

-Dust the working surface with flour and knead dough by pushing it down firmly to the center, than turn dough 90 degrees and press down again: keep kneading until dough is elastic and has a silky consistency.
+Dust the working surface with flour and knead the dough by pushing it down firmly to the center instead of turning dough 90 degrees and pressing down again: keep kneading until the dough is elastic and has a silky consistency.
 Knead for 10 minutes, or until gluten develops.

-Press and fold dough, place it in an oiled bowl and refrigerate for a few hours.
+Press and fold the dough, place it in an oiled bowl and refrigerate for a few hours.

 Making of the Condiment

-Sauté sliced onion in 2 tablespoons of olive oil until golden.
+Sauté the sliced onion in two tablespoons of olive oil until golden.
 Set aside.

-Crush anchovies in a dish and mix with 4 tablespoons of olive oil.
+Crush anchovies in a dish and mix with four tablespoons of olive oil.
 Set aside.

-In a bowl, mix scallions with 4 tablespoons of oil and add salt and pepper to taste.
+In a bowl, mix scallions with four tablespoons of oil and add salt and pepper to taste.

 Making of the Sfincione

-When ready to make sfincione, dust the working surface with flour, place dough in the center and flatten it to about ½ inch thick using a rolling pin or by pressing it down.
+When ready to make sfincione, dust the working surface with flour, place dough in the center, and flatten it to about ½ inch thick using a rolling pin or pressing it down.

 Place dough in the oiled pan 13 X 9 X 2 inches.

-Set aside, covered in warm place, until dough rises.
+Set aside, covered in a warm place, until dough rises.
 About 20 minutes.

 Punch dough and stretch it if necessary.

-Sprinkle or use a brush to coat the surface of dough completely with oil-anchovies mixture.
+Sprinkle or use a brush to coat the surface of the dough entirely with an oil-anchovies mixture.
 Cover with sliced cheese and top it with sautéed onions.
-In a large bowl, mix breadcrumbs, grated cheese, scallions and a pinch of oregano, spread it over the entire surface.
-Drizzle sparingly with olive oil and bake at 400’ for 30 to 40 minutes or until bottom crust is golden and crispy.
+In a large bowl, mix breadcrumbs, grated cheese, scallions, and a pinch of oregano, spread it over the entire surface.
+Drizzle sparingly with olive oil and bake at 400’ for 30 to 40 minutes or until the bottom crust is golden and crispy.